Bollocks: A "bollocks" (singular noun)

-Comparable to cock-up, screw-up, balls-up, etc. Used with the indefinite article, it means a disaster, a mess or a failure.
+Comparable to cock-up, screw-up, balls-up, fuck-up etc. Used with the indefinite article, it means a disaster, a mess or a failure.
 It is often used pejoratively, as in to have "made a bollocks out of it", and it is generally used throughout Britain and Ireland.

 Bollocks up (transitive verb)

 To bollocks something up means "to mess something up".
 It refers to a botched job: "Well, you bollocksed it up that time, Your Majesty!" or "Bollocksed up at work again, I fear.
 Millions down the drain".

 To "drop a bollock"

 To "drop a bollock" describes the malfunction of an operation, or messing something up, as in many sports, and in more polite business parlance, dropping the ball brings play to an unscheduled halt.

 Bollocking

 Noun

 A "bollocking" usually denotes a robust verbal chastisement for something which one has done (or not done, as the case may be), for instance: "I didn't do my homework and got a right bollocking off Mr Smith", or "A nurse was assisting at an appendix operation when she shouldn't have been ... and the surgeon got a bollocking".
 Actively, one gives or delivers a bollocking to someone; in the building trade one can 'throw a right bollocking into' someone.

 The Oxford English Dictionary gives the earliest meaning as "to slander or defame" and suggests that it entered the English language from the 1653 translation of one of Rabelais' works, which includes the Middle French expression "en couilletant", translated as "ballocking".
 The earliest printed use in the sense of a severe reprimand is, according to the OED, from 1946.